top of page

 Vehicle written off or stolen - this check will also advise you whether or not the vehicle has been written off or reported as stolen.

 We never buy a vehicle without doing these checks first.
 If we are paying and taking away the same day we first look at it, then we do the check before we pay, or if we look at the vehicle and pay / collect at a later date, we do the check before we put down a deposit and then again just before collection.
 The owner could quite easily obtain finance and use the vehicle as security in between the time you pay the deposit and the time you collect.
 It's a small $4 total for a big peace of mind.
-You can go the the website here.
+You can go to the website here.
 Once you've paid your fee for the check, you can nominate an email address and have the search certificate sent to you.

 Final thoughts – No matter how you find it, and what you find, make sure it is exactly what you are looking for in a van.
 Don’t get roped into a sale that you are not 100% sure on.
 It is a big outlay and you don’t want to travel with regrets, this is supposed to be a time of excitement and making wonderful memories to carry for the years to come.
 Keep your list handy and don’t just settle for something because you are sick of looking.
 Your dream van is out there, and it will find you at the right time.